McCrae Homestead: Connection to Heronswood

+Historic home museum

-This is a gallery that was built adjacent to the original homestead to house the McCrae and Burrell family collections of 19th century heirlooms Following a guided tour of the house, these galleries help the viewer to understand more of the history of the homestead and society in general at that time.
+The McCrae Homestead Visitors Centre is a gallery that was built adjacent to the original homestead to house the McCrae and Burrell family collections of 19th-century heirlooms.
+The galleries provide more of the history of the homestead and Victorian society at that time.

 McCrae Gallery

-The McCrae Gallery is a recently restored space that uses original fine sketches and drawings by Georgiana McCrae, costumes and artefacts to illustrate Georgiana's extraordinary life.
-The exhibit shows the transitions that she made from her birth as the illegitimate daughter of a Scottish Lord from Clan Gordon, to her studies of portrait painting in London as a young woman, her marriage to Andrew McCrae and their emigration to Melbourne, her life there as part of Melbourne society, and her love of her "mountain home" where she lived the life of a pioneer while maintaining her life as a painter.
+The McCrae Gallery is a restored space that uses original fine sketches and drawings by Georgiana McCrae, costumes and artefacts to illustrate Georgiana's extraordinary life.
+The exhibit shows the transitions that Georgiana McCrae made from her birth as the illegitimate daughter of a Scottish Lord from Clan Gordon, to her studies of portrait painting in London as a young woman, her marriage to Andrew McCrae, and their emigration to Melbourne, her life there as part of Melbourne society, and her love of her "mountain home" where she lived the life of a pioneer while maintaining her life as a painter.

-She kept a diary that shrewdly analysed Victorian society.
-Many of her lively letters are held in the Latrobe Library archives, part of the State Library of Victoria Of interest is her paint box and brushes and a Scottish kilt of Gordon tartan, that was made in a child's size for one of her sons.
-Also there are some examples of her exquisite miniatures, including a self-portrait, and paintings of her children and of Eliza, a member of the Bunurong tribe.
-There is also a childhood drawing by George Gordon McCrae finely illustrating a local corroboree.
+Georgiana McCrae kept a diary that analysed Victorian society.
+Many of her letters are held in the Latrobe Library archives, part of the State Library of Victoria.
+Of interest is her paint box and brushes and a Scottish kilt of Gordon tartan, that was made in a child's size for one of her sons.
+Also there are some examples of her miniatures, including a self-portrait, and paintings of her children and of Eliza, a member of the Bunurong tribe.
+There is also a childhood drawing by George Gordon McCrae that illustrated a local corroboree.

 Burrell Twycross Gallery

-The Burrell Twycross Gallery tells the story of the Burrell family who lived at the Arthurs Seat cottage for seventy four years.
+The Burrell Twycross Gallery tells the story of the Burrell family who lived at the Arthur's Seat cottage for seventy four years.
 The Gallery contains video presentations, original artefacts and furnishings.

 A rare surviving example of a large format Ambrotype portrait of the Burrells is featured, that was taken in 1857, six years after they settled at Arthur's Seat.
-It shows the 8 family members that were still living at the homestead after the early years of births, deaths and re migration to England.
+It shows the eight family members that were still living at the homestead after the early years of births, deaths and re-migration to England.
 Following the death of her first husband Samuel Henry Clutterbuck, Charlotte Burrell married John Twycross, a wool merchant from Wokingham, England, at the homestead in 1870.